rheem-ecosystem/rheem-sqlite3/README.md

-# Rheem Platform "Java Stream"
+# Rheem Platform "SQLite3"

-`rheem-java` is the repository, here you can found the implementation of the operators which allow the execution of platform "Java Stream"
+`rheem-sqlite3` is the repository, here you can found the implementation of the operators which allow the execution of platform "SQLite3"

 ## How to compile